Janine Lindemulder: Modeling and acting

 In 1997, Lindemulder played the wife of a camp director in the Howard Stern film Private Parts.
 She also appeared on Stern's television and radio shows as a featured guest.
-Lindemulder was the cover model for Blink-182's 1999 album Enema of the State, and appeared in their video for the song "What's My Age Again?" as a nurse.
+Lindemulder was the cover model for Blink-182's 1999 album Enema of the State, and appeared in their videos for the songs "What's My Age Again?" and "Man Overboard" as a nurse.

 Retirement and comeback

 In 1999, Lindemulder announced that she was leaving the adult film industry to pursue a career as a kindergarten teacher.
 She added that another reason she was retiring was to focus more on raising her son.
-She was inducted into the AVN Hall of Fame in 2002, and her retirement lasted until April 2004, when she announced that she would be making a comeback – now, for the first time, performing with men.
+She was inducted into the AVN Hall of Fame in 2002, and her retirement lasted until April 2004, when she announced that she would be making a comeback – for the first time performing with men.
 She signed with her former company, Vivid Video, and starred in eight new films.
 Her first film scene with a male was with Nick Manning in Maneater.
 After her comeback deal with Vivid expired, Lindemulder signed with Vivid rival Digital Playground and starred in a handful of features for them, including Pirates in 2005.

 In January 2006 she won two AVN Awards.
 Her April 2007 film Janine Loves Jenna co-stars Jenna Jameson.

 Lindemulder appeared in front of a camera for the first time in five years in the 2017 documentary After Porn Ends 2, covering her rise to fame, her Blondage act, her mental unpreparedness for the realities of being famous and the post-effects of her custody battle for her daughter with television personality Jesse James.

 Lindemulder has an OnlyFans account, which she started in 2017.

 Personal life

 Lindemulder appeared in a sex tape with her then-boyfriend Mötley Crüe lead singer Vince Neil, and former Penthouse model Brandy Ledford.

-Lindemulder was married to West Coast Choppers founder Jesse James from 2002 until 2004.
+Lindemulder was married to West Coast Choppers founder Jesse James from 2002 until the couple divorced in 2004.